Gifted education: Online master’s degree

 Prior to acceptance into the program, you may enroll as a post-baccalaureate (formerly nondegree-seeking) student in up to 12 credit hours.
 Enrollment does not guarantee acceptance.
 Learn more about nondegree-seeking university student admissions.

-Missouri certification program
+Missouri gifted certification preparation

 If you wish only to enroll to complete the course work required for Missouri gifted certification, no formal application is required.
 See the link above for nondegree-seeking university student admission.